derrickliu8/Biostats-750-Final-Project/README.md

 Angina - a type of chest pain caused by reduced blood flow to the heart

+Output (response variable we're considering): 0.5 is chosen as a threshold value in terms of probability.
+It's not about whether or not someone will get a heart attack but more about how likely a person is to get a heart attack.

 Methods to use for data analysis:

 Logistic regression on the target variable (as the response, is binary)